dennisvdang/chorus-detection/README.md

 ```
 #### Custom Loss and Accuracy Functions

-To accommodate the unique structure of our dataset, particularly the use of padding to standardize input lengths, we employ custom functions for calculating loss and accuracy:

-- **Custom Binary Cross-Entropy Loss**: Modified to ignore padded values (labeled as -1) in the loss calculation, ensuring that the model's learning is focused on meaningful data segments only.
+To accommodate the use of padding to standardize input lengths, we employ custom functions for calculating loss and accuracy to ignore padded values (labeled as -1) in the loss calculation, ensuring that the model's learning is focused on meaningful data segments only.
-- **Custom Accuracy Metric**: Similarly, this metric disregards padded segments in accuracy calculations, providing a more accurate assessment of the model's performance on relevant song parts.

 ```python
 def custom_binary_crossentropy(y_true, y_pred):